davidemurari/PredictingPixelData/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7665159.svg)](https://doi.org/10.5281/zenodo.7665159)

 The data used in this repository can be found on [Zenodo](https://doi.org/10.5281/zenodo.7665159).
-For completeness, we include the data generation routine in the subfolder `DataGeneration`.
-To read more about the data generation procedure [click here](DataGeneration/README.md).
+For completeness, we include the data generation routine in the subfolder `data_generation`.
+To read more about the data generation procedure [click here](data_generation/README.md).